 Common Warehouse Accidents

-One of the most common sources of injury for warehouse employees is the use of forklifts.
-These are large and often unwieldy pieces of equipment that can be hazardous to both their operators and those in the immediate vicinity.
+One of the most common sources of injury for Warehouse Employees is the use of forklifts.
+These are large and often unwieldy pieces of equipment that can be hazardous to both the operators and those in the immediate vicinity.
 According to the Bureau of Labor Statistics, forklifts kill over 80 individuals, across all industries, each year.

-In an effort to protect warehouse workers from forklift injuries, OSHA has set forth strict requirements for the training of forklift operators, and individuals under the age of 18 are prohibited from operating them.
+In an effort to protect Warehouse Workers from Forklift Injuries, the Occupational Safety Health Association (OSHA) has set forth strict requirements for the training of forklift operators.
+For example, individuals under the age of 18 are prohibited from operating forklifts in Georgia.
 Forklifts require extensive training on use, including how to operate, how to prevent tip-overs, and how to regularly inspect them to ensure safety before use.
 Finally, operation of a forklift requires careful coordination and communication in a warehouse space in order to avoid placing others at risk.

-Beyond forklift accidents, warehouse employees may also face the risk of slip and fall accidents as they quickly move about warehouse spaces, and they are at risk of back or leg injuries due to the heavy lifting of warehouse equipment or goods.
-In order to prevent these types of injuries, warehouse employers are required to provide safety documentation and training to employees, to quickly address unsafe conditions, and to continually update procedures for ensuring the safety of all individuals moving throughout the warehouse space.
-If you have been hurt because your employer has failed to comply with these requirements, you may be entitled to workers’ compensation.
+In order to prevent these types of injuries, Warehouse Employers are required to provide safety documentation and training to employees, to quickly address unsafe conditions, and to continually update procedures for ensuring the safety of all individuals moving throughout the Warehouse Space.
+If you have been hurt on the job because your employer has failed to comply with OSHA and any and other Requirements, then you may be entitled to Workers’ Compensation Benefits.

-If you have been hurt in a warehouse accident, you may be entitled to benefits under Georgia’s workers’ compensation law.
+If you have been hurt in a Warehouse Accident, then you may be entitled to benefits under Georgia’s Workers’ Compensation Law.
 This is a no-fault system in which insurance coverage generally is provided to injured employees whether or not the employer was responsible for the harm.
 Depending on the extent of the harm and the individual’s ability to return to work, benefits can last for a permanent or temporary duration.
-They also can compensate for a reduction in working capacity that does not eliminate the accident victim’s ability to hold a job.
+The benefits also can compensate for a reduction in working capacity that does not eliminate the accident victim’s ability to hold a job.

-A tragic loss of life can occur when a forklift or another piece of heavy machinery malfunctions.
-If you have lost a loved one in a warehouse accident, you may be able to seek death benefits through the workers’ compensation system.
+tragic loss of life can occur when a forklift or another piece of heavy machinery malfunctions.
+If you have lost a loved one in a Warehouse Accident, then you may be able to seek death benefits through the Workers’ Compensation System.
 As with other types of claims, the job-related injury does not need to be the sole cause of the death.
 The amount of benefits that may be available to a dependent of the deceased person depends on whether he or she was totally or partially dependent.